-International Students often face challenges at the start and the end of a term when trying to book affordable flights while abiding by residence hall exit and entry policies.
+International Students often face challenges at the start and the end of a term when trying to book affordable flights while abiding by campus exit and entry policies.
 They also face challenges getting to and from the airport.
 The following resource list is meant to help you guide your student in facing these challenges.
-Students should consult with their Commons Dean if they are facing significant challenges in either arriving or departing from campus on the arrival or departure day designated by the College.
-More information and other transportation options in the area can be found at the College's transportation website at: www.middlebury.edu/sustainability/transportation.
+Students should consult with their Class Dean or Class Dean Coordinator if they are facing significant challenges in either arriving or departing from campus on the arrival or departure day designated by the College.